USC Gould School of Law: Rankings

+In 2025, USC Gould was ranked tied for 26th by the U.S. News & World Report list of "America's Best Graduate Schools".

 Academic journals and honors programs

 USC Gould hosts three academic journals and offers one additional honors program: Southern California Law Review, Southern California Review of Law and Social Justice (formerly the Review of Law and Women's Studies), Interdisciplinary Law Journal, and the Hale Moot Court Honors Program.
 Selected law students can participate in one honors program in an academic year.

 The school has a chapter of the Order of the Coif, a national law school honorary society.